sc0w/phosh-antispam/README.md

     # meson install -C _build

+    (Install may require sudo or root privileges).

+Uninstall:

+    # ninja uninstall -C _build/

+    (Uninstall may require sudo or root privileges).

 ## Running from within the source code repository
 Meson will build the binary in builddir (_build, using the examples above), and can be invoked directly.